-Christina Gentile, MA, RCT-C, CCC Christina received her BFA in Music with a Minor in Religious Studies from Concordia University and holds a MA in Counselling Psychology from the University of Victoria.
+Christina is a Registered Counselling Therapist and a Canadian Certified Counsellor-Supervisor.
+She received her BFA in Music with a Minor in Religious Studies from Concordia University and holds a MA in Counselling Psychology from the University of Victoria.
 Having lived and traveled around the world, she brings an international lens to her counselling practice.
 She also speaks French and German fluently.

 Christina’s approach is holistic, strength-based, and trauma informed.
 She draws from various modalities including Emotion-Focused Family Therapy, Focusing, mindfulness-based practices, dialectical behavior therapy, as well as music and art-based methods.
 She has extensive training in the areas of eating disorders, body image concerns, domestic violence, anxiety, life transitions, and grief and loss.
 She brings a warm-hearted approach to counselling with a deep respect for the integrity of the individual and their social and environmental context.